neelakansha85/site-setup-wizard/readme.txt

 * Allows super admins to configure text displayed on all steps
 * Allows super admins to decide whether user should be able to select privacy or not
 * Registers option 'nsd_ssw_site_type' with Site Type value for every site created
+* Registers option 'nsd_ssw_user_role' with Admin's User Role value from main site in newly created site's option table
+* Option to map wordpress user role with Site Setup Wizard user roles (Currently in beta)

 = Coming soon =
 * A step in wizard to Add New Users to their site while creating it
-* Option to map wordpress user role with Site Setup Wizard user roles
 * Integrate with WPMU New Blog Template

 Please check Screenshots for more information.